ucsd-cse231-w21/chocopy-wasm-compiler/proposals/numpy.md

 This project implements a subset of Numpy with focus on the most popular scalar and matrix operations.
 Two alternative solutions will be explored:

 - Run commands in WASM via [Pyodide](https://github.com/iodide-project/pyodide), which interfaces compiled Numpy packages in WASM.
+This solution was paused due to following reasons:

+	- Pyodide requires a large dependency.
+Even though it was possible to only import Numpy package as in [pyodide-node](https://github.com/gabrielfreire/pyodide-node), Python standard libraries are still required.
+	- Pyodide may cause conflicts when sharing the WASM linear memory with our compiler.
+One solution is to use multiprocessing, which however leads to communication overhead.
+	- Directly using Pyodide's compiled Numpy WASM package requires sophisticated designs of memory management and list syntax, which are still in progress.

 - Run commands in JS via [NumJs](https://github.com/nicolaspanel/numjs), which emulates Numpy functionalities in JS.